LanceEddleman/DomoApps/DesignCleanUpTool/README.md

 -----------------------------
-DomoApps Design Clean Up Tool
+About DomoApps Design Clean Up Tool
 ------------------------------
 Version: 1.0.0

-Welcome to the DomoApps Design Clean Up Tool
+Welcome to the DomoApps Design Clean Up Tool!

 This program was designed to bulk delete old and duplicate designs on a server.